How to Read Your Divorce Attorney's Bill

 How often should I receive a billing statement from my divorce attorney?

 Most firms bill monthly.
 Some bill more frequently during active phases of a contested case.
 A few send statements only when a replenishment request is triggered.
-Ask your attorney at the start of the representation how often you'll receive statements.
+Ask your attorney at the start of the representation how often you will receive statements.
 Ask whether you can request more frequent billing.
 Getting monthly statements, even in quieter phases, is a reasonable thing to ask for.

 What is a trust ledger statement and when should I request one?

 A trust ledger statement shows every transaction in your trust account since it was opened: every deposit, every draw-down against the balance, and the running total after each transaction.
 Your monthly billing statement shows only the current period.
 The trust ledger shows the full history.
-Request one at the start of the representation to establish a baseline, and again any time a billing question can't be resolved from the monthly statement alone.
+Request one at the start of the representation to establish a baseline, and again any time a billing question cannot be resolved from the monthly statement alone.

 Is block billing legal?